marcolivierarsenault/coffeeanddata/_posts/2023-07-21-data-warehouse-manifesto.md

 There might be many ways a specific block could have been optimized if it were built slightly differently, but Lego chose to optimize for the overall experience rather than each individual block.
 This makes them easy to work with.
 Lego prioritized global optimization over local optimization.
 This global optimization, combined with high quality standards, has allowed Lego to dominate their industry.

 Designing a Data Warehouse is similar.
 When you start designing a table, you need to optimize for the overall good of the entire warehouse, rather than focusing on the micro-optimization of one specific dataset.

+>no single table is more <br> important than the warehouse itself

 Standardization of the Data Warehouse is one of its key requirements.
 Without this, we won't have a cohesive Data Warehouse, but rather a collection of tables that barely interact with each other, much like Lego blocks that don't connect.